 [Opening with the State of Minnesota seal in the background.
 ASL narrator Sarah Houge appears, with the following words visible on the screen, “Check on Your Absentee Ballot’s Status.
-Produced by the Commission of Deaf, DeafBlind and Hard of Hearing Minnesotans.
+Produced by the Minnesota Commission of the Deaf, DeafBlind and Hard of Hearing Minnesotans.
 Sarah begins to sign, the CC begins and the voiceover begins.]

 [Background: Desk with Official Absentee Balloting Material envelope.]